blendmexhuani/commodity_exports/README.md

 # Commodity exports per country

-This project has two parts:

-* Wrangle & Profile
-* Model & Report

 The topic selected for this project is *Country*, and we will try to answer the following question:

 * ***How does the number of commodity exports per country relate to other country-specific parameters (e.g., population density)?***